SummerLyra/SeafileJavaSDK/README.md

 2. Add `import seafilejavasdk.*` in your Java files
 3. Enjoy it!

+---

 ## Support Status

-Last updated on 2019/04/20
+Last updated on 2019/04/26

-- ✔️️ Tested and supported
+- ✔️️ Supported and tested
+- 🚩 Supported but not tested
 - ❌ Not supported yet / To be supported
-- 🚩 Supported but not tested
 - ⭕️ This interface is provided in [Seafile Web API v2.1](https://github.com/FreezingRainYu/SeafileJavaSDK/blob/master/web_api_v2.1.md), or broken in SWA v2.0 but available in SWA v2.1
+- ~~❌~~ This interface is no longer provided in SWA v2.1

 | Interface | Status | Interface | Status |
 | -- | :--: | -- | :--: |